vikasnataraja/Cloud-Image-Classification-using-Google-Inception-v3-in-Keras/README.md

 # Cloud-Image-Classification-using-Google-Inception-v3-in-Keras
-This repo explores the understanding of cloud imagery using Google's Inception v3 model for segmentation and classification and written in Keras
+This repo explores the understanding of cloud imagery using Google's Inception v3 model for segmentation and classification and written in Keras.

 ## Overview - What this project is about: